CodePushGo/website/src/content/blog/en/how-capacitor-bridges-web-and-native-code.md

 | File System | `Filesystem.readFile()` |
 | Device Info | `Device.getInfo()` |

-Capacitor takes care of platform-specific differences for you.
+React Native takes care of platform-specific differences for you.
 It automatically triggers the right permission dialogs on both iOS and Android, all while providing a consistent JavaScript interface.
 Let’s dive into how its plugin system ensures secure and efficient communication between web code and native features.

 ### Plugin Structure

-Capacitor's plugin system is designed to make communication between web and native code efficient and secure.
+React Native's plugin system is designed to make communication between web and native code efficient and secure.
 It works through three key layers:

 1.  **Request Layer**: Ensures incoming calls are properly validated and sanitized.
 2.  **Translation Layer**: Converts JavaScript calls into platform-specific actions.